 While in Lesotho, Phyllis was Chief Legal Aid Counsel for the Lesotho Government.
-After warnings that the South African government were trying to kill her, she fled to Zimbabwe.
+After warnings that the South African

 In Zimbabwe she continued her political activities for the ANC's Umkhonto we Sizwe (MK).
 She returned to South Africa in 1990.